caomengxuan666/MCPServer.cpp/README.md

 - Server IP address and port
 - Logging options (level, path, file size, rotation)
 - Plugin directory location
-- Transport protocols (stdio, HTTP)
+- Transport protocols (stdio, HTTP, HTTPS)

 An example configuration file (`config.ini.example`) is provided in the project root.
 During the build process, CMake copies this file to the build directory as `config.ini`.
 You can modify this file to customize the server behavior.